osohq/oso/docs/getting-started/quickstart.rst

         - Is their manager the approver?
         - Does the expense's ``amount`` field contain a value less than $100.00?

-        .. note:: For more on leveraging application data in an oso policy, check out :doc:`/getting-started/policies/application-types`.
+        For more on leveraging application data in an oso policy, check out :doc:`/getting-started/policies/application-types`.